microsoft/BotBuilder-Samples/samples/csharp_dotnetcore/14.nlp-with-dispatch/README.md

     ```

 - Install required tools - to successfully setup and configure all services this bot depend on, you need to install the MSBOT, LUIS, QnAMaker, Ludown, Dispatch CLI tools.

+    Ensure you have [Node.js](https://nodejs.org/) version 8.5 or higher

     ```bash
     npm i -g msbot luis-apis qnamaker ludown botdispatch
     ```